treanus/KUL_NIS/docs/KUL_clinical_fmridti/KUL_clinical_fmridti.md

 - `RESULTS/.../Perfusion/` — DSC perfusion maps and lesion/NAWM ratios, when DSC data is present (see [KUL_dsc_perfusion](/docs/KUL_dsc_perfusion/KUL_dsc_perfusion.md))
 - `*_figures_*/` — PNG screenshots for review (Tracto, SPM/fMRI and Clinical), per underlay and orientation
 - `RESULTS/.../PACS/` — DICOM series for PACS, created only with `-R` (via `KUL_nii2dcm.py`, using a donor DICOM for correct study/series linkage). `PACS/Clinical_*` holds the lesion and DSC perfusion series; `PACS/fMRI_*` and `PACS/Tracto_*` hold the activation and tract series.
-- `Karawun/sub-{participant}/` — Brainlab-compatible export, including a `FAT1w.nii.gz` QA volume and a `labels/Lesion.nii.gz` label when a lesion mask exists
+- `Karawun/sub-{participant}/` — Brainlab-compatible export, including a `FAT1w.nii.gz` QA volume, a `labels/Lesion.nii.gz` label when a lesion mask exists, and the fMRI activation labels (colours 51-63).
+See [KUL_karawun_prepare](/docs/KUL_karawun_prepare/KUL_karawun_prepare.md) for the label-colour convention — a label's voxel value *is* its Brainlab colour, and the ranges are non-overlapping by design

 To push the PACS DICOMs to an Orthanc/PACS node, see `tools/send_2_orthanc.sh`.